 - payment for the premium model – an investment that allows the player to get rid of all ads at once;

-- cross-promo or cross-promotion – ads for one game that appear in another game.
+- cross-promotion – ads for one game that appear in another game.

 The most popular option is advertising.
 It works much faster than in-app purchases and can be very variable.
 There are 3 main types of ads in hyper casual games:

 - Rewarded video ads.
-As the name implies, viewing such ads gives the player some kind of reward: extra hit points, in-game currency, or a special one-time-use skill.
-Players are ready to make such a deal, which also increases session length and retention.
+As the name implies, watching such ads gives the player some kind of reward: extra hit points, in-game currency, or a special one-time-use skill.
+Players are ready to make such a deal, which also increases session duration and retention.

 - Banner ads.
-Banners are very easy to add to the game: they are great for single-screen ones since it is easy to allocate part of the screen for advertising there.
-Banners are shown right during the game, but they do not interfere with it.
+Banners are very easy to add to the game – they are great for single-screen ones since it is easy to allocate part of the screen for advertising there.
+Banners are shown right during the game, but do not interfere with it.

 - Interstitial ads.
 These ads take up the entire screen and can be static or dynamic in the form of videos, geolocation guides, or playable content.
 It is important to properly test the pros and cons of skipping such ads, as they interrupt gaming sessions and do not offer any reward in return.

-If a player is not interacting with rewarded ads, show them more banners and interstitials.
-If they engage more with banners and interstitials, show them fewer rewarded ads.
-It is important not to bombard players with all types of advertising, but to adapt their display in accordance with the behavior of the person.
+If the player is not engaging with rewarded ads, show them more banners and interstitials.
+If they interact more with banners and interstitials, show them fewer rewarded ads.
+It is important not to bombard players with all sorts of ads, but to adapt their display in accordance with human behavior.
 Personalization works great everywhere, and in this case too.

 How Much Does It Cost to Create a Hyper Casual Game?

-First of all, this is due to the fact that to create a hyper casual game, not so many specialists are required as, for example, for an AAA project.
-Enough for 1 person from each direction: game designer, 2D/3D artist, developer, UX/UI designer and sound designer.
+First of all, this is due to the fact that to create a hyper casual game, not as many specialists are required as, for example, for the AAA project.
+Enough for 1 person from each direction: game designer, 2D/3D artist, developer, UX/UI designer, and sound designer.
 Of course, a project manager is also needed to coordinate all processes.

 - Prototyping.
-With the help of a prototype, you can assess the viability of the game, test the appeal of its main mechanics and see if it makes sense to work on it further.
+With the help of a prototype, you can assess the viability of the game, test the appeal of its main mechanics, and see if it makes sense to work on it further.
 Or you need to modify or redo something.
-It can take several days and around $2,000.
+It can take several days and costs around $2,000.

 - Development.
-The developers are engaged in the task of making your game playable.
-Here graphics integration is implemented, game mechanisms are introduced and all conditions are worked out.
+Developers are on the task of making your game playable.
+They implement graphical integration, introduce game mechanisms, and all conditions are worked out.
 The term varies within a couple of months, the cost will be about $15,000.

 - Other expenses.
-Don’t forget about the need for music design, testing and coordination services of project managers.
-The quality check can take a couple of days, and it can take about a week for the sound design.
-Tune in for an extra spend of around $3,000.
+Do not forget about the need for music, testing, and coordination of the services of project managers.
+Quality checks can take a couple of days, and sound design can take about a week.
+Set yourself up for an additional cost of around $3,000.

-So, we answer the question of how much does it cost to create hyper casual games: that’s about $25,000 excluding marketing.
-If you are planning an active advertising campaign, then be prepared to spend about half of the budget allocated for the creation of the game itself.
+So, we answer the question of how much does it cost to create hyper casual games – that’s about $25,000 excluding marketing.
+If you are planning an active advertising campaign, then be prepared to spend about half the budget allocated for the creation of the game itself.

 Hyper casual games remain one of the fastest-growing areas of mobile gaming.
-We have researched what to look for when creating and studying projects in this category this year.
+We explored what to look for when creating and reviewing projects in this category this year.

-Today, developers are ready to implement almost any mechanics and idea as a hyper casual game.
-Someone borrows the mechanics of minigames from console titles, someone introduces real-life actions into the game, and someone else adapts choice-based games to hyper casual style, for example, Save the Girl and Chat Master.
+Today, developers are ready to implement almost any mechanic and idea in the form of a hyper casual game.
+Some borrow mini-game mechanics from console titles, some bring action from real life to the game, and some adapt choice-based games to hyper casual style, such as Save the Girl and Chat Master.

-In contrast to the first trend, other developers will try to combine the gameplay of mid-core games with hyper casual mechanics.
-This can lead to the creation of new subgenres with the simple appeal but richer content.
+Unlike the first trend, other developers will try to combine the gameplay of mid-core games with hyper casual mechanics.
+This can lead to the creation of new subgenres with simple appeal but richer content.
 This can already be seen in the game Ancient Battle, which combines strategic and hyper casual mechanics.

-If this trend develops, hyper casual projects may stop forgiving players’ mistakes and return to their roots, becoming more demanding on user skills.
+If this trend continues, hyper casual projects may stop forgiving players and return to their roots, becoming more demanding on the skills of users.

 In 2020, only 5% of hyper casual games were based on third-party IP.
-The situation began to change: the famous American online game developer Zynga acquired the Turkish studio Rollic, MY.GAMES invested in the hyper casual publisher Mamboo Games, and many other similar deals took place.
-The symbiosis of big publishers with hyper casual developers can lead to the creation of games based on big franchises on the hyper casual market.
+The situation began to change – the famous American online game developer Zynga acquired the Turkish studio Rollic, MY.GAMES invested in the hyper casual publisher Mamboo Games, and many other similar deals took place.
+The symbiosis of big publishers with hyper casual developers can lead to the creation of games based on big franchises in the hyper casual market.

 At the same time, adding hyper casual mechanics to existing IPs will help companies expand the audience of their projects.
-This approach can also become an entry point into the gaming market of well-known brands, as has already happened with the adventure and puzzle genres, for example, the famous IPs like Frozen and Harry Potter.
+This approach can also become an entry point into the gaming market of big-name brands, as has already happened with the adventure and puzzle genres, for example, with the well-known IPs like Frozen and Harry Potter.

 The Identifier for Advertisers (IDFA) is a unique number that Apple assigns to each device.
-Changes to IDFA rules can change the hyper casual market as they are heavily tied to ad monetization.
+Changes to IDFA rules can change the hyper casual market as they are closely related to ad monetization.
 The specific implications will depend on how innovation ultimately works and how publishers are able to adapt to it.

 Some experts speculate that hyper casual games will have an edge due to their large user base.
 This will allow publishers to promote games in other projects of their portfolio.

 Hyper casual games are often found by social media users in the form of ad creatives that are mini versions of the game.
-Therefore, more interesting and original creatives will be a priority.
-We can even talk about a few strange, incomprehensible and even awkward visuals that evoke mixed emotions, but arouse interest.
+Therefore, the priority will be more interesting and original creatives.
+You can even talk about a few strange, incomprehensible and even awkward visual effects that cause ambiguous emotions, but arouse interest.

 How to Choose a Hyper Casual Game Company?

-Games created with us are always bright, interesting and memorable.
-We will become your guide in the crowded environment of hyper casual titles and will help you to bring your project to light so that your target audience will be delighted with it.
+Games created with us are always bright, interesting, and memorable.
+We will guide you through the crowded environment of hyper casual games and help you present your project in a way that will delight your target audience.